AbhilashaKoka/PythonSeleniumDemoProject/readme.txt

 There are multiple ways to layout the test TestGroup-feature, Steps
 #############################################################################################################
-Test are run through the command Line or through a shell script
+Test are run through the command Line or through a shell script-By running cmd on features folder single run
+(BDDVirtualEnvPy3) PS D:\Users\User\IdeaProjects\PythonSeleniumDemoProject\examples\features> behave login.feature

+multiple run
+behave

 ############################################################################################################